abilandz/NAT3054/Lecture_3/make.md

 ```

-Before moving on, we remark that the content of "CMakeCache.txt" shall never be modified manually, instead, **cmake** provides special options for its modifications.
+Before moving on, we remark that the content of "CMakeCache.txt" shall never be modified manually, instead, **cmake** provides special options for its modifications (e.g. using the **set()** command with option "CACHE" as discussed in the previous sections).
 All settings in "CMakeCache.txt" are divided into two sections, namely "EXTERNAL cache entries" (maintained by the user), and "INTERNAL cache entries" (maintained by **cmake** itself).
 Its content can be retrieved programmatically with:

 ```bash
 $ cd someProject